zokugun/vscode-sync-settings/README.md

 Saved Extensions
 ----------------

-When installing an extension, if a matching `.vsix` is present in the `data/extensions` directory of the profile, that `.vsix` will installed instead of the one found in the marketplace.
+When installing an extension, if a matching `.VSIX` is present in the `data/extensions` directory of the profile, that `.VSIX` will installed instead of the one found in the marketplace.

 You can find the `data/extensions` directory by executing the command `> Sync Settings: Reveal the profile in the file explorer`.